xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 {--------------------------------------------------------------}
 ```

-If memory serves me correctly, we once had BOTH a procedure SignedFactor
+If memory serves me correctly, we once had _both_ a procedure `SignedFactor`
-and a procedure SignedTerm.
+and a procedure `SignedTerm`.
 I had reasons for doing that at the time ...
 they had to do with the handling of Boolean algebra and, in particular,
 the Boolean "not" function.
 But certainly, for arithmetic operations,
 that duplication isn't necessary.
 In an expression like `-x*y`,
-it's very apparent that the sign goes with the whole TERM, x*y, and not
+it's very apparent that the sign goes with the whole _term_, `x*y`, and not
-just the factor x, and that's the way Expression is coded.
+just the factor `x`, and that's the way `Expression` is coded.

-Test this new code by executing Main.
-It still calls Expression, so you
+Test this new code by executing `Main`.
+It still calls `Expression`, so you
 should now be able to deal with expressions containing any of the four
 arithmetic operators.

 Our last bit of business, as far as expressions goes, is to modify
-procedure Factor to allow for parenthetical expressions.
+procedure `Factor` to allow for parenthetical expressions.
 By using a
-recursive call to Expression, we can reduce the needed code to virtually
+recursive call to `Expression`, we can reduce the needed code to virtually
 nothing.
-Five lines added to Factor do the job:
+Five lines added to `Factor` do the job:

 ```delphi
 {--------------------------------------------------------------}